 Given this process will have occurred some time ago for many patients, the Commission needs people to be informed specifically about the survey.
-During the pilot phase the Commission specifically tested a range of ways to achieve this, although it is mindful no single method will ensure all patients are fully informed.
+During the pilot phase, the Commission tested a range of ways to achieve this, although it is mindful no single method will ensure all patients are fully informed.

 Participating PHOs and practices are provided with a range of resources by the Commission.
-These remind them of key dates and provides or links them to the following information:
+These resources remind them of key dates and provide or link them to the following information:

-- frontline staff guidance - a display poster - a survey slide that can be added to a TV slideshow if applicable for the practice - a video that can be played during survey week - a flyer to be handed out to all eligible patients during the survey sample week.
+- frontline staff guidance - · a display poster - a survey slide that can be added to a TV slideshow if applicable for the practice - a video that can be played during survey sample week - a flyer to be handed out to all eligible patients during the survey sample week.

 Practices can choose to text patients seen during the sample week to remind them they may receive a survey invitation.
-This is optional due to cost.
+This action is optional for practices due to cost.